Wheezing, clicking, sucking, sneezing, coughing, neck stretching,

 nostril discharge, open mouth breathing and excessive beak wiping.

 All of the above symptoms can also be indications of a Bacterial, Fungal or Protozoa caused respiratory infection.
 First eliminate the possibility that it is the air-sac mite.
-Treat your bird with Scatt or S76.
+Treat your bird with Scatt.
 If the symptoms do not subside within 48 hours, then your bird has one of three types of respiratory infection.
 Each type is caused by a different organism and each type of infection will require a different medication.

 Respiratory Infections Causes

 - Wet environment - moist, humid environment like a damp basement or living outdoors with high humidity over 50% to 90%.